RaphaelIT7/gmod-holylib/README.md

 #### string filesystem.FullPathToRelativePath(string fullPath, string gamePath = nil)
 Returns the relative path for the given file.

+#### number filesystem.Creation(string fileName, string gamePath = "GAME")
+Returns the time the given file was created.
+Will return `nil` if the file wasn't found.

+#### number filesystem.Access(string fileName, string gamePath = "GAME")
+Returns the time the given file was last accessed.
+Will return `nil` if the file wasn't found.

 ## util
 This module adds two new functions to the `util` library.